ut-texas-robotics/shops/labs/Raise3D_StartupGuide.md

 ### IV.
 Exporting a Model

 Upon slice completion, an estimated time, cost, and filament usage will be provided.
+At this time, use the time estimate to reserve a spot on the google calendar.
+If you do not have access to the shared "AHG DigiFab 3D Printers" calendar, message the DigiFab support team to request access.
 + Click `Preview`
   - From here, you can scrub through the print layers to validate your print.
 + Take note of the estimated filament usage.
 Each spool on the Pro2-Plus can hold 1kg of filament when new.
 To prevent possible print failure, ensure that there is enough filament left on the spool to complete your print.